quantumlib/tesseract-decoder/viz/README.md

 ```

-The `--det-order-bfs` flag is compatible with visualization logs.
+The `--no-det-order-bfs` flag is compatible with visualization logs.
 Just make
 sure `--verbose` is enabled so the detector coordinates are printed for
 `to_json.py` to parse.